 All of these predictions signify a welcome approach to leveraging people intelligence data to further cultivate your greatest asset, your people.
 These aren’t big company predictions or priorities, they’re for every company.
 We look forward to witnessing how organizations continue to leverage the power of people intelligence to fuel their growth in the new year!

 This post was written by Sarah Katherine Tucker, Founder of Adastra Talent Partners, on the Peoplelogic.ai website here.
-They are an exhibitor on the HRTech247 Employee Engagement & Startup Tech floor.
-You can visit their HRTech247 exhibition stand here.
+Check out more posts written about People Intelligence on our blog here.